 The William M. Plater Civic Engagement Medallion honors graduates who demonstrate exemplary commitment to their communities during their time at IUPUI and have exhibited personal development, intellectual growth, and positive community impact as a result of their civic engagement experiences.
 Recipients are expected to have engaged in a variety of activities demonstrating depth and diversity of commitment in serving their communities.
 58 students were awarded the Plater Civic Engagement Medallion for the 2014-2015 academic year.

-One Richard M. Fairbanks School of Public Health student was awarded the William M. Plater Civic Engagement Medallion:
+Three Lilly Family School of Philanthropy students were awarded the William M. Plater Civic Engagement Medallion: